teeaarbee/blog/content/week_22.md

 For the rest you can go and check my twitter.

-Also thanks a lot to [Shubham thakur](https://kutt.it/j82mt7) for designing these cute looking illustrations for me, imma use this for as my blog's icon image for now.
+Also thanks a lot to [Shubham thakur](https://kutt.it/j82mt7) for designing these cute looking illustrations for me, imma use this as my blog's icon image for now.

 <img src="https://i.imgur.com/hisv02Z.png" alt="TRB XD" style=" max-width: 250px;width: 50%; height: auto; inline-block; margin: 10px 0;" >